-State and explain your reasoned judgement precisely and explicitly in 1.2 sentences.
-Ideally use: While, it depends, because, convincing. (l) is it a better argument that the alternative presented?
-Who wins?
-Therefore, this view is / is not very convincing because/ This makes less convincing than the view/orgument shown by because/ The view that is more convincing because/ Even though it may not be completely convincing because/ Even though it may not be completely convincing because/ is is because they reflect the foct that the current has not been made convincinally.
-Analysis (This shows / As a nesult) Highlights / Portraying Unsurprisingly Emphasising Exaggerating Demonstrating / Revealing JRCE ESSAYS 3.
+State and explain your reasoned judgement precisely and explicitly in 1-2 sentences.
+Ideally use: While, it depends, because, convincing.
+(L) is it a better argument that the alternative presented?
+Mow wins?
+Therefore, this view is / is not very convincing because/ This noties is so convincing than the view/orgument shown by because/ The view that is more convincing because/ Even though it may not be completely convincing because/ Because It is still a stronger orgument than because is is because they reflect the fact that the current has not been made convincinally.
+Analysis (This shows / As a result) Unsurprising) Emphasising Exaggerating 3.
 Would you redefine any of the words in the question?
-This might form part of your judgement (4). [purely, little, mght form part of your judgement (4). [purely, little, mony own EEELS (P 1Ex Ex 2 Eg 2Ex L) (EE) What counters this argument?
-How valid / convincing is this argument?
-(Challenge) However, For example, This argument is not strong/convincing/persuasive because While, it depends, because, convincing, outweigh .
-Its criticisms outweigh its strengths because is wiew thatis more convincing because is with thatis more convincing because is with that counter arguments that codification is not necessary are far more convincing .
-The rats, the counter arguments that codification is not necessary to codify the UK constitution in any of the criticisms.
-Therefore , the view that it is necessary to codify the UK constitution.
-Comparative - weighing up nre .
-Outweighs E. Mevertheless D 2.
-What does the debate 'depend on?
-This might form part 3.
-Would of your judgement (4).
-It depends if we measure by It depends if we measure by Body of the essay - 6-8 PEEEELS (P 1Ex Ex 2 Eg 2Ex L) (EE) Why is it an argument?
-Why is it valid / convincing?
-(Support) Indeed / For example / it is certainly true thatbecause This is strong/convincing/persuasive argument because r and explicity in 1-2 sentences.
-Ideally use: Lectures. - / Whilehos some strengths Fthen / Therefore, on the bosis thot th this is necessary, has some valid argum to other codified constitutions outweigh the Extent / how far Mostly Necessaniy Greatly More/Less Possible Address the debate focus in the question.
-What are we evaluating?
-There is a debate as to whether Or with the more persuasive argument coming from (P) What is the view in the question?
-One argument is that supports the view in the question is State and explain your reasoned judgement precisely While Making evaluative and reasons judgements Decoding to form an intro (this should be the hardest part of the essay) Argument (round) (round) (round) features, functions or issues to group the arguments around.
-Argument (round) 1 Argument (round) 2 Argument (round) 3 Reasoned judgement (condusion) Making evaluative Convincing Valid Preferable Compelling Accurate
+This might form part of you judgement (4).
+[Querdy, little, merely, need, necessarily, essential, matter, major, minor, now] a.g.
+The Ur is not expensioning of traite but is experientably a decline in participation that could lead to a crisis # EEELS (P 1EX EX 2 EG 2EX L) [EE] What counters this argument?
+How valid / convincing is this argument? (challenge) However, For example, This orgument is not strong/convincing/persucsive becouse necause, convincing, outweigh igh its strengths because s convincing because uments that codification is not necessary are far more convincing .
+Th Comparative - weighing up au.
+Outweighs Ex What does the debate 'depend on'?
+This might form part of your judgement (4).
+It depends If we measureby Body of the essay - 6-8 PEEEELS (P 1Ex Ex 2 Eg 2Ex L) (EE) Why is it an argument?
+Why is it valid / convincing? [(E. Support)] Indeed / For example / it is certainly true thatbecause This is strong/convincing/persuasive argument because st State and explain your reasoned judgement precisely and explicitly in 1-2 sentences.
+Ideally use: While, it depends, because, convincing, outweigh While More/Less Address the debate focus in the question.
+What are we availuating?
+There is a debate as to whether of with the more persuasive argument coming from (P) What is the view in the question?
+One orgument is that supports the view in the question is State and explain your reasoned judgement precisely and explica Willia Making evaluative and reasons judgements Decoding to form an intro (fuls should be the hardest part of the essay) Argument (round) Identify Jeatures, Jentions or issues to group the arguments around.
+Argument (round) 1 Argument (round) 2 Argument (round) 3 Reasoned judgement (conclusion) Making evaluative Convincing Vand Preferable Compelling